HMuraja/recipe-book-v2/README.md

 ![recipe header](https://github.com/HMuraja/p4-recipe-book/blob/main/readme/images/features/recipe-details.png)

-After that you have the description of the recipe, this section explains briefly the background of the recipe, below this section you have the servings, cooking time, ingredients, methods and date of creation.
+Below the header you have the body of the recipe, ith most of the information.
+About section acts as a field for users explain more about the recipe.
+Ingredients and method are the sections where the more practical information is summarized.
+Inside the Ingredients there are also the servings and cooking time.

 ![Recipe body 2](https://github.com/HMuraja/p4-recipe-book/blob/main/readme/images/features/recipe-details-2.png)

-On the bottom of the page there is the comment section.
+On the bottom of the body the date of creation is detailed and the ciomment section starts.
 If user isn't logged in they may only view the the recipe deails and any comments that other users have left.

 ![image of selected recipe card and animation](https://github.com/HMuraja/p4-recipe-book/blob/main/readme/images/features/recipe-comments.png)